ishiikurisu/Lab/src/tests/clj2java/rocks.crisjr.soma/README.md

 ## Usage

-Give the YAML file name and our app will do the work for you.
+Pipe the YAML file into our app and it will do the work for you.

-    $ java -jar rocks.crisjr.soma-0.1.0-standalone.jar file.yml
+    $ more file.yml | java -jar rocks.crisjr.soma-0.1.0-standalone.jar

 ## License

-Beerware
+Beerware 42

 ```
 /*